Rakeela/dragora-notes/2021-11-2-One-Hundred-and-Ninety-First.md

 Okay, so half a pound down.
 Staying well-hydrated throughout the day means this shouldn't even be water weight variation.
 Nice.

 ---
+After another round of trash-picking, I found another grocery store that I hadn't visited, and they still had some candy left from Halloween.
+I purchased a few more items:
+1. Marshmallow "Pumpkin" Peeps
+2. Bag of Hershey's Cookies & Cream Snack Size
+3. Russel Stover Marshmallow "Pumpkins"
+4. Candy Skulls
+5. Pop-tarts Bites Frosted "Kooky" Chocolate Fudge

+I was surprised to find more.
+This should be the last of the candy haul.

+---
+I took another weight point at 11 PM.
+I came up 220.5 pounds this time!
+That seems unnaturally regular.
+I'm well-hydrated, so that shouldn't be how it works.

+I love candy.
+I want free candy forever...  without the weight gain implications, tch.
+I want to someday have a virtual candy bowl as my preferred stimulation.
+I'll do other stuff while simulating candy consumption.
+That's what I want if I can ever be an upload consciousness.
+I hope civil rights can be strengthened along the way so that people are never uploaded involuntarily.

+---
 Back to [[day-post-archive]]